DurhamARC/Bede-doc/usage/index.rst

 Each Grace-CPU node node contains a single `Grace Superchip <https://www.nvidia.com/en-gb/data-center/grace-cpu/>`_, containing two 72-core 64-bit ARM CPUs.
 Further details are listed on the :ref:`hardware` page.

-There are two types of Grace-Hopper node.
-7 nodes contain:
+There are two types of Grace-Hopper node:

+- 7 nodes:

-- 1x `Grace Hopper Superchip <https://www.nvidia.com/en-gb/data-center/grace-hopper-superchip/>`_
+  - 1x `Grace Hopper Superchip <https://www.nvidia.com/en-gb/data-center/grace-hopper-superchip/>`_, each with:

     - one 72-core 64-bit ARM CPU
     - one 96GB Hopper GPU
     - NVLink-C2C providing 900GB/s of bidirectional bandwidth between the CPU and GPU.

+- 1 node:

-- 2x `Grace Hopper Superchip <https://www.nvidia.com/en-gb/data-center/grace-hopper-superchip/>`_
+  - 2x `Grace Hopper Superchip <https://www.nvidia.com/en-gb/data-center/grace-hopper-superchip/>`_, each with:

     - one 72-core 64-bit ARM CPU
     - one 144GB Hopper GPU
     - NVLink-C2C providing 900GB/s of bidirectional bandwidth between the CPU and GPU.

 Further details are listed on the :ref:`hardware` page.